Difference between Church, Cathedral and Basilica

 Abbey

-An Abbey is a type of monastery (where monks live) but that includes both monks, whom live in the monastery building; as well as a convent (where nuns live) and a place of worship for their flock.
-It is governed by an abbot, whom exercises as a spiritual father; and the abbess (the spiritual mother).
+An Abbey is a type of monastery (where monks live) but that includes both monks, who live in the monastery building; as well as a convent (where nuns live) and a place of worship for their flock.
+It is governed by an abbot, who serves as a spiritual father, and the abbess (the spiritual mother).
 Whereas a church is just intended as a place of worship, the Abbey may have different functions.
 Though it can be a big church, it is not governed by a Bishop, which is why it can't be understood as a Cathedral.
+Abbeys often include vast lands and facilities for self-sustenance, reflecting their historical role in education and community support.

 Shrine

-The shrine is the smallest place of worship we can find in Christianity.
-Not so much of a building, it is a place or object that contains a relic or a figure sacred to a certain branch of Christianity such as Saints, holy objects and others.
-Though they can be within a church, they don't necessarily have to be placed there but can be placed in nature, on a wall or other spaces.
+A shrine is the smallest place of worship we can find in Christianity.
+Not so much of a building, it is a place or object that contains a relic or a figure sacred to a certain branch of Christianity such as Saints, holy objects, and others.
+Though they can be within a church, they don't necessarily have to be placed there but can be placed in nature, on a wall, or other spaces.
 Some of the most important shrines are the Shrine of the Black Madonna (Poland) or the Shrine of the Holy House of Loreto.
+Shrines often become focal points for local devotion and can be found in various settings, enhancing the spiritual landscape of a community.

 If you want to read similar articles to Difference between Church, Cathedral and Basilica, we recommend you visit our Culture & Society category.